The semiclassical energy density of kinks and solitons

 \section{Hadamard point-split renormalization}

-According to the Hadamard point-split description \eqref{eq:PointSplitRenormalization}, we have to subtract from the point-split energy densities just computed the corresponding expression derived from the Hadamard parametrix.
+According to the Hadamard point-split description \eqref{eq:PointSplitRenormalization}, we have to subtract from the point-split Hamiltonian energy densities just computed the corresponding expression derived from the Hadamard parametrix.
 In $1+1$ dimensions, the Hadamard parametrix is of the form (for an overview, see \cite{DecaniniFolacci}, for example) \beq H(x,x') = - \frac{1}{4 \pi} V(x,x') \log \frac{ \sigma + i \eps (t - t') }{\Lambda^2} \eeq with $\Lambda$ a length scale, whose choice will amount to a choice of renormalization condition, $\sigma(x,x')$ being $\frac{1}{2}$ times the squared geodesic distance of $x$ and $x'$, i.e., on Minkowski space, $\sigma = \frac{1}{2} ( (z-z')^2 - (t-t')^2 )$ and $V(x,x')$ a smooth function which can be expanded in terms of Hadamard coefficients $V_k(x,x')$ (Lorentzian analogs of heat kernel coefficients) as \beq V(x, x') = \sum_{k = 0}^\infty V_k(x,x') \sigma^k(x,x'). \eeq The Hadamard coefficients are determined uniquely by the geometric data occurring in the wave equation governing the dynamics of the field. $V_0$ is the square root of the vanVleck determinant, i.e., $V_0 = 1$ on Minkowski space.
 For our purposes, i.e., the evaluation of \eqref{eq:PointSplitRenormalization}, we further only need the coinciding point limit of $V_1$, which is $V_1(x,x) = \frac{1}{2} \mu^2(x)$ (all other contributions are at least of third order in $x'-x$ and are thus not relevant for the coinciding point limit performed in \eqref{eq:PointSplitRenormalization}).